Updated: 13 April 2020 (first published in February 2018)

-Later, when growing my 1st business I was still saying that I wasn’t creative — whilst regularly solving problem after problem.
-It didn’t click that just because something isn’t considered “artistic” it doesn’t mean creative skills wouldn’t help.
+Later, when growing my first business I still believed that I wasn’t creative , whilst regularly solving problem after problem.
+It didn’t occur to me that just because something isn’t considered “artistic” that it can still require creative skills.

 I noticed my creative ability developed dramatically around the same time that my commitment to regular meditation intensified.